KrisCheng/Hitchhiker-Guide-to-Machine-Learning/README.md

 this repository is used for recording my learning process of Machine Learning, mainly including the theory part and practice part, I hope it can grow to a *《Hitchhiker's Guide to Machine Learning》*, enjoy it!

-*Note:* I have read all the links attached, I think they are reliable at least, Please left a star. ✧(≖ ◡ ≖)
+*Note:* I have read all the links attached, I think they are reliable at least, Please star me. ✧(≖ ◡ ≖)

-## Theory
+## THEORY

 * Regression
 	* Linear Regression